 - Laser-Guided Amnesia: After her physical form is restored, she loses all memories of her past.

 - Gameplay and Story Integration: If the player chooses to recruit her after the storyline, she's level 5, which shows that she has forgotten fighting.
 Kirlia normally evolves into Gardevoir at level 30.

 - Spirit Advisor: Appears as a spirit in the player character's dreams, and once on the way to Mt.
 Freeze and is not seen by the partner.
 Although she does return to her physical form later.

 - Taking the Bullet: For her old trainer, who is revealed to be who Gengar once was.

-- A legendary Pokémon residing in Mt.
+A legendary Pokémon residing in Mt.
 Freeze.
 It's soon believed that she cursed the player character to turn into a Pokémon after they ran away when Gardevoir protected them.
-It's revealed to be false, as the player is not the human in the story.
+It's revealed to be false, as the player is not the human in the story; Gengar is.

 A brother and sister pair of legendary dragons that frequently travel across the world.
 They star in a major sidequest in which Latias crash-landed into Pitfall Valley, prompting Latios to steal TMs to rescue her.

 - The Atoner: After Latias is rescued Latios asks the protagonists to join their rescue team to make up for his petty theft, which he wanted to do before his crime.